ernest-bruce/human-internet/humanity/humanity.md

 [interaction_model]: #interaction_model "data·manipulation statements that describes how data_specialists perform a task or service with data or content"

+### life_context
+an owners life_context represents the state of the owner in real life
+· for instance, it indicates whether the owner driving a car or a motorcycle, running, interacting with a patient, and so on, in addition to the state of the life interactions the owner is involved in

+[life_context]: #life_context "the state of the owner in real life at a particular time"

 ### market_agent
 facilitate interactions between many *market_sources* and *market_consumers* on a *marketplace*